bgaze/bootstrap-color-palette/README.md

 **pcb.refresh:**

 This event is fired when the BCP component is instanciated and when it's color changes.
-It's the good place to manage it's impact on your application appearance.
+It's the good place to manage BCP impact on your application appearance.

 Example: